Bira/octopus-carnival/_drafts/dfrpg-adventurers-basics.md

 **Strength (ST)** determines your capacity for dealing physical **damage**, your **Basic Lift** that measures how much you can lift and carry, and your **hit points**.
 GURPS HP does not have the abstract fuzziness of its D&D counterpart - its hit points are "meat points".
-The meatier you are, the more HP you have, and this total does not increase in any other way.
+The meatier you are, the more HP you have.
+You can increase HP separately with points, but there are limits to this, so it remains fundamentally anchored to your beefiness.

 The sole mental attribute, **Intelligence (IQ)** is the basis for every mental skill in the game.
 It also determines your **Perception** and **Will**, which as